radioactivebean0/sp23_cse168_finalproject/README.md

 https://github.com/BachiLi/torrey_public

 # Build
 All the dependencies except for some scenes are included.
 Use CMake to build.
-Clone the repo
+First clone the repo, then run
 ```
 mkdir build
 cd build